cviebrock/eloquent-taggable/README.md

 $tagService->renameTags("Apple", "Apricot", \App\Model);

-// Rename all tags from "Apple" to "Apricot" across all models
+// Rename all tags from "Apple" to "Apricot" across all models:

 $tagService->renameTags("Apple", "Apricot");

+// Find all the tags that aren't used by any model:

+$tagService->getAllUnusedTags();
 ```

 As always, take a look at the code for full documentation of the service class.